ibm-cloud-docs/vpc/vpn-faqs.md

 * VPN Connection Hour: How much time each of your VPN connections is established and maintained on the VPN gateway.
 * Floating IP: The number of active floating IP addresses used by the VPN gateway instance.

-When you use a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
+When you use a VPN gateway, you are also charged for all outbound public internet traffic that is billed at VPC data rates.
 {: note}

 ## When isn't traffic routed through a route-based VPN gateway?